What are the chances of a false-negative pregnancy test?

 On average, it takes between 7–12 days after implantation for HCG to be detectable in your urine.
 Generally speaking, a positive pregnancy test will be fairly accurate, but it’s always a good idea to follow up with your GP to confirm the results.

-You can still be pregnant and return a false-negative pregnancy test.
+You can still be pregnant and return a false negative pregnancy test.
 This can happen because:

 • You’ve taken the pregnancy test too early.
-The earlier you take the test after a missed period, the harder it’s going to be to detect the pregnancy hormone HCG (Human chorionic gonadotropin, which is produced by the placenta).
+The earlier you take the test after a missed period, the harder it’s going to be to detect the pregnancy HCG hormone (Human chorionic gonadotropin, which is produced by the placenta).
 The most accurate time to take a pregnancy test is one week after your missed period.
 For the most accurate result, ask your GP for a blood test.

 • You’ve checked the pregnancy test too soon.
 Follow the instructions for the exact amount of time you need to wait and then set a timer.

 • Your urine is diluted.
-The best time of day to take a pregnancy test is first thing in the morning when your urine will be the most concentrated.
+The best time of day to take a home pregnancy test is first thing in the morning when your urine will be the most concentrated.

 Negative pregnancy test but no period?

-It is common for some women to just “know” they are pregnant before they have taken a test.
+It is common for some women to just “know” they are pregnant before they have taken a home pregnancy test.
 This is usually down to a few common symptoms that occur in the early days, such as:

-• You’ve missed your period
+• You’ve had a missed period

 • You have cramping